-Possible points:

-To give you an idea of how many points you might earn, here are a few examples.
-If you make one drawing, and then, through extensive and correct use of proportion, draw a scale version of it (whether it's accurate or purposely distorted) and include a clear description of the proportion you chose and the calculations you did to determine all the appropriate lengths, then: you can earn up to 30 points if you use more than 15 measurements and proportions, and if the drawing is challenging to copy due to a complicated shape, so that the measurements are important to the creation of the scaled version; up to 15 points if you use 7-10 measurements & proportions, and up to 10 points if you use around 5 measurements.
+Possible points: if you make one drawing, and then, through extensive use of proportion, draw a scale version of it (whether it's accurate or purposely distorted), then you can earn up to 35 points if you use 10-15 measurements and proportions, up to 15 points if you use 5-7 measurements & proportions, and up to 10 points if you use 3-5 measurements.
 If you are distorting something, then be sure to use some sort of pattern or reason for the different proportions you use - don't just distort first, and then calculate the proportions later.